-2:00 PM, February 15, 2015, the Blanc et Noir Marching Society will lead off the 2015 20th annual Krewe of Highland XX Parade in the Highland district of Shreveport Louisiana.
+1:00 PM, February 7, 2016, the Blanc et Noir Marching Society lead off the 2016 21st annual Krewe of Highland Parade in the Highland district of Shreveport Louisiana.
 The family-oriented tradition of Shreveport Mardi Gras is embodied in the daytime parade on the Sunday prior to the official Mardi Gras “Fat Tuesday.”

 Past parades symbolically have included over 100 Mardi Gras floats, antique vehicles, marching bands, and tractor-pulled floats or other mechanized platforms that enable the entertainment and festival that Mardi Gras festivities are expected to have.

-The Blanc et Noir Marching Society is a traditional marching group, started by Mardi Gras historian and traditionalist, teacher, and artist Robert Trudeau.
+The Blanc et Noir Marching Society is a traditional marching group, started by Mardi Gras historian and traditionalist, teacher, and artist Robert Trudeau; and artist, dancer, teacher and New Orleans native, Jerry Davenport.
 Accompanied by a New Orleans-style marching jazz band (in previous years the Grambling University Jazz Ensemble)while 2016 was an ensemble of the Grambling Band jazz alumni.
 Additionally, 2016 the music notes of Matthew Davidson with his band, Jazz Junction entertained at brunch.

 Marchers dress in Black and White and may paint their faces prior to the parade in a manner of masque similar to the traditional Mardi Gras Reveler’s masque.
 Mardi Gras throws may be doubloons, beads, stickers, stuffed animals or anything a marcher may carry.
 In past years the throws from the group have included whistles and pins with Mardi Gras slogans or symbols.
 2016 promises surprises!